Lemonade Joe: Filming

 The Stetson City facades were built at the Czech film studios at Barrandov.
 Location shooting was done near Karlštejn Castle, in a former quarry that had been nicknamed "Amerika" since the nineteenth century for its similarity to the American West.
 An authentic Smith & Wesson gun, used as a prop by Joe, was borrowed from a local museum and restored especially for the film.

 In creating a filming style, director Oldrich Lipský was inspired by silent comedy films, from which he borrowed numerous effects, including film tinting, slow motion, and fast motion.
 Brdečka's experience as an animator, often in collaboration with Jiří Trnka, led to several effects and ideas derived from animation being incorporated into the film, including animated smoke rings and dotted lines for bullet paths, freeze frames for dramatic effect, and even a reference to the Acme Corporation from the Looney Tunes cartoons.

 The film includes specific parodic tributes to Western silent film actors such as William S. Hart and Tom Mix, as well as "singing cowboy" stars like Gene Autry, Tex Ritter, and Fred Scott.
 The film also evokes numerous other films, including Louis Feuillade's silent film serials, the 1911 Jack Conway Western Arizona Bill, and the works of John Ford, including My Darling Clementine.
 Tornado Lou's character suggests Marlene Dietrich's character in another classic Western film, Destry Rides Again, and Hogofogo is likely modeled on John Carradine's character in Stagecoach (1939).

 Music

 The film's score matches the eclecticism of the story's sources, including honky-tonk piano pieces as well as traditional jazz and other genres.
-Joe's songs were dubbed by the "Golden Voice of Prague," Karel Gott, and the popular singer Waldemar Matuška was cast for a small role including a solo.
+Joe's songs were dubbed by the "Golden Voice of Prague," Karel Gott, and the less popular singer Waldemar Matuška was cast for a small role including a solo.